FrancesCoronel/personal-website-v3/_posts/2014-05-06-integrating-school-emails-airmail.md

 ---

-So I have 4 different email accounts, my personal one, and then 3 other ones for the different universities I’ll be attending this summer for classes (YEAHHHH, it’s a drag).
+So I have 4 different email accounts, my personal one, and then 3 other ones for the different universities I'll be attending this summer for classes (YEAHHHH, it's a drag).

 1. Personal email *@gmail.com*
 2. Hampton University Email *@hamptonu.edu*
 3. Old Dominion University Email *@odu.edu*
 4. VCCS Email *@email.vccs.edu*

-So anyhow, I figured I’d make it easier for myself and go ahead and use [Airmail](https://airmailapp.com) to integrate everything into one place.
+So anyhow, I figured I'd make it easier for myself and go ahead and use [Airmail](https://airmailapp.com) to integrate everything into one place.

 This is the story of that plan which initially